 The same authors also provided new insights into why rate modifications were experimentally found to be maximal when the $k=0$ (normal incidence) cavity mode was resonant with molecular vibrational modes.
-This finding is unexpected because red-detuning this cavity mode concomitantly moves a $k>0$ (oblique incidence) cavity mode into resonance with the vibrational modes.
-In addition, Ribeiro at Emory University showed that the vibrational density of states, when inhomogeneously broadened, will overlap more with the cavity density of states, thus increasing the polariton density of states.\cite{Ribeiro2022} None of the models mentioned thus far could explain the experimentally determined resonance condition, but what is unique about Ref. \onlinecite{Vurgaftman2022} is its consideration of bulk polaritons when the molecular sample is placed outside the cavity.
+(Recall from Sec. \ref{sec:experim} that this finding is unexpected because red-detuning this cavity mode concomitantly shifts a $k>0$ (oblique incidence) cavity mode into resonance with the vibrational modes.
+In fact, Ribeiro at Emory University showed that the vibrational density of states, when inhomogeneously broadened, will overlap better with the cavity density of states if resonance occurs with a $k>0$ mode, thus increasing the polariton density of states.\cite{Ribeiro2022}) None of the models mentioned thus far could explain the experimentally determined resonance condition, but what is unique about Ref. \onlinecite{Vurgaftman2022} is its consideration of bulk polaritons when the molecular sample is placed outside the cavity.
 Relative to that, the polariton density of states was found to increase significantly when the molecules are moved into the cavity; moreover, this change is maximized when the $k=0$ mode is resonant with the vibrational mode.
 While certainly a step forward on the theoretical front, the authors also recognized that the computed polariton density of states remains a tiny fraction of the total vibrational density of states and cannot adequately account for the experimentally-observed resonance effect.

 In another work inspired by the non-adiabatic approach, Phuc and collaborators at the Institute for Molecular Science, in Okazaki, Japan, explored whether ultrastrong light-matter coupling could play a significant role as the formulation in Ref. \onlinecite{CamposGonzalezAngulo2019} was carried out under the rotating-wave approximation for which the vibrational ground-state of the coupled and bare systems are the same, i.e., $\ket{\nu_{+}=0,\nu_{-}=0}_r=\ket{\nu_0=0,\nu_r=0}$, where $r$ labels RS or PS, and $\nu_a$ indicates the vibrational excitation in mode $a$.
 Upon inclusion of the counterrotating and self-interaction terms (required in the ultrastrong coupling regime), the vibrational polaritonic ground-states are $\ket{\nu_{+}=0,\nu_{-}=0}_r=\sum_{\nu_0,\nu_r}\rq{}\xi_{\nu_0,\nu_r}^r\ket{\nu_0,\nu_r}$, where the sum, $\sum_{\nu_0,\nu_r}\rq{}$, is constrained to $\nu_0+\nu_r\in\text{ evens}$.\cite{Phuc2020} The authors found an impact on electron-transfer reactions dominated by the channel between reactant and product ground-states.
 The corresponding transmission coefficient has the form